Dispute Attorney: Expert Legal Representation for Complex Cases in Turks & Caicos

 Ranked as a leading lawyer, Caribbean-wide, Guyana, St Kitts and Nevis, Turks and Caicos Islands (Legal 500); Caribbean-wide, Turks and Caicos Islands (Chambers directory).

-With a background in practice at the English Bar across a wide range of court work, Tim has been a court advocate and arbitration lawyer across the Caribbean for over twenty years; appearing in every level and type of court, including the Judicial Committee of the Privy Council.
+With a background in practice at the English Bar across a wide range of court work, Tim has been a court advocate and arbitration lawyer across the Caribbean for over twenty-five years; appearing in every level and type of court, including the Judicial Committee of the Privy Council.
 Both his offshore and onshore practice includes sanctions issues.

 He heads up the firm’s cross-border disputes practice.
 He is a licensed Insolvency Practitioner (Turks and Caicos Islands), and a Fellow of INSOL.